per2jensen/dar-backup-image/README.md

 - Modify the [baked-in](https://github.com/per2jensen/dar-backup-image/blob/main/dar-backup.conf) and build a new image.
 - Use --config option to point to another (for example: /backup/dar-backup.conf, which in the example above means you physically put it on "$BACKUP_DIR"/dar-backup.conf)

+The container uses gosu to drop root privileges.
+Pass -e RUN_AS_UID=$(id -u) to run as your own user inside the container.

 ## run-backup.sh

 This script runs a backup using a dar-backup Docker image.